SocialCareData/person-standard/README.md

 <a href="https://github.com/SocialCareData/person-standard/issues/new?template=content_issue.yml&title=Issue+regarding+People+Spec+Audience" class="web-button" target="_blank">Raise an issue about Audience</a>

+## Alignment with other specifications

+In creating this specification, we reviewed the following:

+- Adult Social Care Minimum Operational Data Standard (MODS)
+- PRSB Healthy Child Record Standard
+- PRSB Core Information Standard (CIS)
+- Fast Health Interoperability Resource (FHIR, patient resource, not person)
+- Department for Education Common Basic Dataset (CBDS)
+- schema.org
+- iStandUK Scalable Approach to Vulnerability via Interoperability (SAVVI)

+Our person specification is based on a reduced set of attributes from the FHIR 'Patient' resource, a foundational standard for describing individuals receiving services across health and social care sectors.
+We also relate data elements to the Person Demographics Service (PDS), the national NHS database for patient details.

 ## Conformance
 The following keywords are used to define requirement levels:
   - MUST: This word means that the definition is an absolute requirement of the specification.